 "It seems overwhelming.
 I look in a closet and there are pairs of shorts and swimsuits they barely wore and then didn't fit in the next year.
 My garage has a collection of lax sticks, bats, bike helmets, and that ninja course they no longer use.
 I don't want to just donate it when I know I can sell it.
-But who has the time??? " - busy parent of quickly growing kids
+But who has the time??? " - Sarah C., mom of 4 active kids 12 and under

 Stock up on supplies.
 You will need a pack of CARDSTOCK paper (white is preferred, but other colors are accepted; do not use a dark color - the barcode will not scan, copy paper or other types of paper are not accepted), a large box or bag of safety pins (200 +), child or adult size hangers, clear packing tape, zip ties (for shoes), gallon size Ziplock bags.
 If you are planning to sell items that require batteries you may want to pick up fresh batteries too.